alexfernandez/alexfernandez.github.io/2016/the-amazing-mind.md

 where the first is the unmediated world of true things and the second is the reality made of words about which we speak.

+As Albert Einstein once said:

+> Insofar as the propositions of mathematics give an account of reality they are not certain; and insofar as they are certain they do not describe reality.

 ## Conclusion

 A theoretical framework of how concepts are manipulated is very useful to understand how the mind works,